The T25

 Social, Relational and Ecological Returns

 The applicant explicitly articulates that they seek returns of a social, relational and /or ecological nature.
 These returns are a key purpose alongside a targeted financial return and would not be successful without them.
-They consider return in varied, multiple, and holistic ways, including well-being as articulated by the Buen Vivir Fund as: “Everyday joy, thriving earth, cultural vibrancy and balanced relationship to money.”
+They consider return in varied, multiple, and holistic ways, including collective-well-being as articulated by Seacoast Trust through their value of: “balanced economic, social and environmental well-being.”

-• Social returns may include, serve the unbanked or underbanked with financial services, create quality jobs, improve well-being or self-worth of borrowers.
+• Social returns may include, serving the unbanked or underbanked with financial services, creating quality jobs, improving well-being or self-worth of borrowers.

-• Relational returns may include, increase community cohesion, provision of essential or culturally relevant services, or create a sense of pride/belonging.
+• Relational returns may include, increasing community cohesion, provision of essential or culturally relevant services, or creating a sense of pride/belonging.

 • Ecological returns may include, access to renewable energy, increased biodiversity, use of regenerative / agroecological practices, or improved climate resilience.